- The title a financial professional uses tells you very little about what they actually do

 The industry spends a lot of time trying to explain the difference, but here is the real answer.
 It doesn’t matter.
 The longer answer is that there are no established standards in the industry for when and how financial professionals can use specific titles.

-A professional can even call him/herself an advisor on Monday, a planner on Tuesday, and a wealth manager on Wednesday.
+A professional can even call themselves an advisor on Monday, a planner on Tuesday, and a wealth manager on Wednesday.
 Professionals with different levels of education, certifications, services and fee models can all use the same language.
 Imagine if doctors and nurses didn’t have to meet rigorous educational and experience requirements to use their titles.
 Would you feel as comfortable on your next visit?

 An investment advisor might say that they invest money for their clients and provide financial planning as part of their services.